fuhitonakagawa/markdown-for-humans/CONTRIBUTING.md

 - Press `Ctrl+Shift+F5` (Cmd+Shift+F5 on Mac) to restart

 **Webview code** (`src/webview/*`):
-- With `npm run watch`, changes auto-compile
+- With `npm run watch:debug`, changes auto-compile
 - Reload the webview: close and reopen the markdown file, or run command `Developer: Reload Webview`

 ### Adding a New Feature